Respiratory Syncytial Virus (RSV)

 Prevention of RSV

-• Vaccination against RSV is recommended for some people age 60 or older who have health conditions that put them at high risk for severe illness.
-Talk to a member of your healthcare team to see if the vaccine is right for you.
+- Vaccination against RSV is recommended for all people 75 years and older or for some people age 50 or older who have health conditions that put them at high risk for severe illness.

-• Vaccination also is recommended for people who are pregnant.
-Getting the vaccine between your 32nd and 36th week of pregnancy can help protect your baby.
+- Vaccination is also recommended for people who are 32-36 weeks pregnant between September and January.
+It can help protect the baby.

-• Vaccination is recommended for all infants under 8 months during RSV season if their mother wasn’t vaccinated between 32 and 36 weeks gestation.
+- RSV antibody immunization is recommended for all infants under 8 months during RSV season if their mother wasn’t vaccinated between 32- and 36-weeks’ gestation.
 It is recommended for infants 8 to 19 months old who have high risk conditions.